West Cowboy silhouette to be removed in Dodge City

 DODGE CITY, Kan.
-(KSNW) — The West Cowboy Silhouette, located near the US 50 and 150 Rd. intersection west of Dodge City, has been scheduled for removal.
+(KSNW) — The West Cowboy Silhouette, located near the U.S. 50 and 150 Road west of Dodge City, has been scheduled for removal.

 According to Dodge City officials, the removal of the silhouette is necessary for the Kansas Department of Transportation to complete work for the four-lane highway expansion project.